par7133/FastPagination/README.md

  Furthermore, FastPagination is making use of the class FastErr part of OpenGallery
  and developed by me http://github/par7133

- Given a div contain 'pagination-row', a $cssClass 'pagination' and  $cssClassActivePage 'active'
+ Given a div container 'pagination-row', a $cssClass 'pagination' and a $cssClassActivePage named 'active'
  an example of css customization could be the following:

  .pagination-row {